Tick-borne encephalitis vaccine

 Tick-borne encephalitis vaccine is a vaccine used to prevent tick-borne encephalitis (TBE).
 The disease is most common in Central and Eastern Europe, and Northern Asia.
 More than 87% of people who receive the vaccine develop immunity.
 It is not useful following the bite of an infected tick.
 It is given by injection into a muscle.

 The World Health Organization (WHO) recommends immunizing all people in areas where the disease is common.
 Otherwise the vaccine is just recommended for those who are at high risk.
 Three doses are recommended followed by additional doses every three to five years.
 The vaccines can be used in people more than one or three years of age depending on the formulation.
 The vaccine appears to be safe during pregnancy.

 Serious side effects are very uncommon.
 Minor side effects may include fever, and redness and pain at the site of injection.
 Older formulations were more commonly associated with side effects.

 The first vaccine against TBE was developed in 1937.
 It is on the World Health Organization's List of Essential Medicines.
 The vaccine was approved for medical use in the United States in August 2021.

 Medical uses

-In the United States, tick-borne encephalitis vaccine is indicated for active immunization to prevent tick-borne encephalitis (TBE) in individuals one year of age and older.
+In the United States, the tick-borne encephalitis vaccine is indicated for active immunization to prevent tick-borne encephalitis (TBE) in individuals one year and older.

 The efficacy of these vaccines has been well documented.
-They have also been shown to protect mice from a lethal challenge with several TBE-virus isolates obtained over a period of more than 30 years from all over Europe and the Asian part of the former Soviet Union.
+They have also been shown to protect mice from a lethal challenge with several TBE-virus isolates obtained over more than 30 years from all over Europe and the Asian part of the former Soviet Union.
 In addition, it has been demonstrated that antibodies induced by vaccination of human volunteers neutralized all tested isolates.